Last Updated on November 24, 2022

 There are plenty of swing benches with amazing views, especially if you’re watching the sunrise.
 You will often see anglers along the boardwalk as it is a great place to fish from.

-At the center of the park, there’s a statue honoring Otway Burns, a privateer (legal pirate) during the War of 1812 turned North Carolina Senator.
+At the center of the park, there’s a statue honoring Otway Burns, a War of 1812 privateer (legal pirate) turned North Carolina Senator.

 Two North Carolina towns, Burnsville in Yancey County and Otway in Carteret County, are named for this Swansboro native.